Ampless/Amplessimus/README.md

 containing a build that is broken and outdated.
 Making Cydia-compatible builds is hard.
-Many older Cydia apps are broken in similar ways and since there is not a lot of documentation it is really hard to lear it.
+Many older Cydia apps are broken in similar ways and since there is not a lot of documentation it is really hard to learn it.

 ## <a name="build"></a> Building
 Building on Windows is a mess, because Windows is a mess.
 Luckily